The South Australian Visitor Economy

 Top points from the report:

-- Total South Australian visitor expenditure for the year end December 2024, combining International and Domestic expenditure, came to $9.8 billion, down 4 per cent on the year-end December 2023.
+- Total South Australian visitor expenditure for the year end June 2025, combining International and Domestic expenditure, came to $9.9 billion, up 3 per cent on the prior year.

 Value of Tourism